 There are numerous hazards that firefighters might face throughout their career.
 Some of the more common hazards and injuries are:

 Stating that burns are the most common injuries that firefighters suffer from comes as no surprise.
 A firefighter’s primary job function is fighting fires.
 Although they are equipped with industry standard protective gear, this often has its limits against the intense heat of a burning building.
 If something goes wrong during a fire-fighting operation, the burn injuries can be severe and even life-threatening.
-If negligence has led to burns then you may find it beneficial to read our advice on claiming compensation for burn injuries.
+If negligence has led to burns then you may find it beneficial to read our claims advice here for burn injuries.

 Crush Injuries From Collapsing Buildings